Toroidal magnetic molecules stripped to their basics: Interactions that foster toroidal moments

 Under which circumstances is the concept of toroidal moments useful?
 We are convinced that one needs terms in the Hamiltonian that break the symmetry of the discussed collective rotations.
 There are (at least) two options: The exchange interactions are also anisotropic, due to contributions of, e.g., antisymmetric Dzyaloshinskii-Moriya interaction, dipolar interaction, as well as anisotropic symmetric exchange, or the magnetic field depends on the space coordinates and has got cyclic character, for instance.

 The following Hamiltonian contains both options

 Here $\mathbf{J}_{ij}$ is the 3 by 3 matrix of the anisotropic exchange between spins at sites $i$ and $j$.

 Anisotropic exchange comprises all kinds of anisotropic interactions, among them symmetric anisotropic exchange, e.g.\ with 4d or 5d elements \cite{HSB:IC14} or Kitaev interactions \cite{Kit:AP06,JaK:PRL09,WLJ:PRB16,ZZG:PRB21} as well as antisymmetric anisotropic exchange of Dzyaloshinskii-Moriya type \cite{Dzy:JPCS58,Mor:PRL60,Mor:PR60} and generalizations thereof, e.g.\ topological-chiral magnetic interactions \cite{GHH:NC20,HoB:PRB20,SBL:PRB21}.
+The strength of such interactions does of course depend on the symmetry of the chemical structure of the considered molecules (including ligands etc.).
 However, many 4d or 5d ions that show anisotropic exchange are effective doublets (effective spins $s=1/2$), and therefore do not possess single-ion anisotropy.
 The simplest anisotropic interaction is the dipolar interaction which acts between all kinds of magnetic moments and in addition to all other terms in the Hamiltonian.

 One should, however, keep in mind that the thermal stability of toroidal effects is limited by the strength of the respective anisotropic interaction at work.
 For instance, if the contribution of the dipolar interaction to the Hamiltonian amounts to 1~K, then one cannot expect it to stabilize toroidal states for temperatures above this scale, and such a system will be similar to that without dipolar interactions for higher temperatures.
 We demonstrate this behavior with the following example of a toroidal hexagonal ring, see r.h.s.\ of \figref{toroidal-f-g}.